What is a Good Secured Credit Card?

 Determine your own credit limit ($250 to $5,000) with an interest-earning CD.

 What to look for when shopping for a secured card:

-It is good to have a card with a FDIC secured and interest earning security deposit to earn something while your money is sitting in the bank account.
+It is good to have a card with an FDIC secured and interest-earning security deposit to earn something while your money is sitting in the bank account.

 exclusive members-only deals